nagetsum/quarkus-glassfishjp/README.md

 Example codes are in `quarkus-sample` and `quarkus_jpa-jaxrs-cdi-jta` directory on this project.

-## STEP3: Start first your application on HosSpot JVM
+## STEP3: Start first your application on HotSpot JVM

 ```
 java -jar target/quarkus-sample-0.1-runner.jar